stefanosiano/PowerfulSharedPreferences/README.md

 ```
     Prefs.put("key", value);
+    Prefs.put("key", value, "prefFileName");
     Prefs.get("key", defaultValue);
+    Prefs.get("key", defaultValue, "prefFileName");
 ```

+If no preferences file name is provided, the default file (set during initialization) will be used.
-Type of data will be inferred from the given value type
+Type of data will be inferred from the given value type.